vavilen84/symfony_4_elastic_search/docs/implementation.md

 Here we have:
 - By default - search is not used
-- Search is used after Searchform is submited and is valid
+- Search is used after Search form is submitted and is valid

 Lets make form